Capital on Tap vs Funding Circle at a Glance

 Should I get Capital on Tap or Funding Circle?

-Choose Funding Circle if you will spend heavily in the first six months and want the 2% intro cashback, and you have a year of trading and £30,000 turnover.
+Choose Funding Circle if you’ll spend heavily in the first six months and want the 2% intro cashback, and you have a year of trading and £30,000 turnover.
 Choose Capital on Tap if you want cashback from the first pound, a higher credit limit, or are an LLP or younger company.
 After six months both pay 1%.

 Which card has better cashback?